 I believe in the saying fail to plan, you plan to fail.
 This is especially true when you are trying to eat healthier.

 If you leave your meals to “chance,” you may have a difficult time losing weight.

 When you start eating clean, don’t focus on what you “can’t” eat, but rather focus on what you can.
 If you love blueberries, for example, find ways to work them into different meals.

 Focus on clean eating recipes that make you excited because you’re more likely to eat the foods you love.
 You never want to hate what you’re eating or you’ll more than likely give up.

 You may have this idea that clean eating means boring and tasteless food, but you can find plenty of delicious, indulgent recipes online.

 You can always makeover your favorite meals with cleaner ingredients.

 The beauty of clean eating is that it can be so simple and quick.

-It isn’t about restriciting your diet.
+It isn’t about restricting your diet.
 It’s about being strategic with how you use your daily calories.
-You can use all 1,400 calories in one sitting at a fast food restaurant, or you can spread it out among a variety of fresh delicious foods.
+You can use all 1,400 calories in one sitting at a fast-food restaurant, or you can spread it out among a variety of fresh delicious foods.